 By the standards of a 320 year-old university, we’re pretty new.

-Jackson is a community of scholars, students, practitioners, alumni, and staff dedicated to making a difference in all fields of global affairs.
+The Jackson School is a community of scholars, students, practitioners, alumni, and staff dedicated to making a difference in all fields of global affairs.
 We bring to Yale the most talented, passionate students from all the world dedicated to making the world a better place.
 We prepare students to understand the world through academically rigorous programs taught by outstanding faculty who are leaders in their fields, and prominent practitioners of global affairs.

 In addition to our degree programs in Global Affairs, Jackson is home to the Global Health Studies Multidisciplinary Academic Program (MAP), which provides Yale College students with rigorous training in and engagement with skills and knowledge relevant to global health research and practice.